There’s a reason the ocean brings people together.

 If you’re planning:

-- A workshop or talk
+- A citizen science activity, workshop or talk

 - A guided paddle or outdoor experience

-- A cleanup, exhibit, or community gathering
+- Art exhibit or community gathering

 Volunteers Make It Happen

 Behind every great event is a team of dedicated volunteers, and SCOF is no exception.
+We’re always looking for volunteers to support:

 - Live film screenings (setup, guest support, teardown)

-- Celebration Day logistics
+- Celebration Day activities

 - Place-based learning activities